-Empowering people as community developers meet their needs is an important element to Christian Community Development.
+Empowering community members is an important element to Christian Community Development.
 How does a pastor ensure that people are able to help themselves after they have been helped?
 Oftentimes, Christian ministry, particularly in poor communities, creates dependency.
-This is no better than the federal government welfare program.
+This is no different than the federal government welfare program.
 The Bible teaches empowerment, not dependency.

 In the Old Testament, empowerment is an important aspect to God’s care for the poor.
 In Deuteronomy 24 and Leviticus 19, God instituted the gleaning system.
 The farmers harvested their crops but were only allowed to go through the field one time.
 What was left behind or dropped on the ground was available for any widow, alien, orphan or poor person to come and harvest.
 This program was one that empowered people.